irfanhakim-as/homelab-wiki/topics/portainer.md

 3. If you are adding a new stack, in the **Create stack** form, configure the following:

    - Name: Set a unique, descriptive name for the application stack (i.e. `myapp`)
-   - Build method: Select the **Web editor** menu option to define the Docker compose and env file from the web interface
+   - Build method: Select the **Web editor** menu option to define the Compose and env file from the web interface

     **Alternatively**, if you are updating an existing stack, in the **Stack details** view, click the **Editor** section.

-4. In the provided **Web editor** for the application stack, define or update the content of its Docker Compose file.
+4. In the provided **Web editor** for the application stack, define or update the content of its Compose file.
 For example:

     ```yaml
     services: